 bedroom instead of the common room.
 Please refer to the floor plans posted online or the ones

-that will be posted outside the Office of Residence Life to review the list of rooms where beds should be elevated.
+that will be posted outside the Office of Residential & First-Year Programs to review the list of rooms where beds should be elevated.
 Please take this information into consideration when selecting a room if you prefer to have a bed that is not elevated.

 Please note that there are four different housing rates.

 Housing rates for the 2014-2015 academic year are determined by the Gettysburg College Board of Trustees in February.
-The Office of Residence Life will announce those changes once they are available.
+The Office of Residential & First-Year Programs will announce those changes once they are available.

 Please note that